marcoscaceres/WebFundamentals/src/content/en/updates/posts/2015/12/getting-started-pwa.markdown

 As mentioned, Progressive Web Apps are still in their infancy but it's an exciting time to play around with the methodologies behind them and see how well they can apply to your own web apps.

-Paul Kinlan is currently [planning](https://github.com/google/WebFundamentals/issues/2320) out the Web Fundamentals guidance on Progressive Web Apps and if you have input on areas you would like to see covered, please feel free to comment on-thread.
+Paul Kinlan is currently [planning](https://github.com/google/WebFundamentals/issues/2320) the Web Fundamentals guidance on Progressive Web Apps and if you have input on areas you would like to see covered, please feel free to comment on-thread.

 ## Further reading